 CHRISTOPHER SIMS is the John J. F. Sherrerd '52 University Professor of Economics.
 He received his Ph.D. from Harvard University in 1968.
-He taught in the economics department of the University of Minnesota from 1969 to 1990, then moved to Yale University where he taught from 1990 to 1999.
+He taught in the economics department at Harvard from 1967 to 1970, then at the University of Minnesota from 1970 to 1990.
+In 1990 he moved to Yale, where he taught until 1999.
 He is a member of the National Academy of Sciences and a fellow of the Econometric Society, for which he has served as president and as co-editor of Econometrica.
 He became president elect of the American Economic Association in 2011 and served as president during 2012.
 He was with Thomas Sargent, the co-recipient of the 2011 Nobel Prize in Economics.
 He has intermittently served as an adviser, consultant, and visitor to several regional Federal Reserve banks.
 He has worked on econometric methods, economic theory, and empirical work, mostly related to macroeconomics and monetary policy.

 RONNIE SIRCAR is a professor of operations research and financial engineering.
 He received his doctorate from Stanford University, and taught for three years at the University of Michigan in the Department of Mathematics before coming to Princeton.
-Ronnie served as the Director of Graduate Studies for the center's MFIN program from 2015-2018, and will start as the ORFE chair in July 2018.
+Ronnie served as the Director of Graduate Studies for the center's MFIN program from 2015-2018, and he started as Chair of the ORFE Department in July 2018.
 He has received continuing National Science Foundation research grants since 1998.
 He was a recipient of the E-Council Excellence in Teaching Award for his teaching in 2002, 2005, and 2006 and the Howard B. Wentz Jr. Junior Faculty Award in 2003.
 His research interests center on financial mathematics, stochastic volatility models, credit risk, asymptotic and computational methods, portfolio optimization and stochastic control problems, stochastic differential games and energy and commodities markets.